Mahar Regiment: Overview

 Mahar served in various armies over several centuries.
 Under Islamic rule, Mahars served as soldiers in various armies of the Deccan Sultanates, Bahmani Sultanate, and the Mughals.

 The Maratha king Shivaji Maharaj recruited a number of them into his army in the 17th century.
 They served as guards in hill forts and as soldiers.
 The Mahar along with the Koli and Marathas defended the fort of Purandar from Dilirkhan's Moghul army in 1665.
 Later during Peshwa rule Shidnak mahar saved the life of his commander Parshurambhau Patwardhan during the Battle of Kharda in 1795.

 During the colonial period, large numbers of Mahars were recruited for military duties by the East India Company and the British Raj.
 The Battle of Koregaon (1 January 1818) is commemorated by an obelisk known as the Koregaon pillar—which was erected at the site of the battle—and by a medal issued in 1851.
 The pillar featured on the Mahar Regiment crest until the Independence of India; it is inscribed with the names of 22 Mahars killed at the battle.
 The victory pillar serves as focal point of Mahar heroism.

 The Mahar began their service to the East India company around 1750.
-Between 20 to 25 per cent of the British Bombay Army were Mahars.
+Between 20 and 25 per cent of the British Bombay Army were Mahars.
 Their conduct as soldiers was praised by many British officers.
 Mahars were a vital component of the British Marine Battalion.
 In the East India Company Army they participated in various wars including Second Anglo-Maratha War, Third Anglo-Maratha War, Second Anglo-Sikh War and Second Afghan War.

 After the 1857 mutiny, the British decided to change their military recruitment policy.
 One report "emphasized that we cannot practically ignore it (the caste system), so long as the natives socially maintain it".
 This led to the discrimination against the Mahars, other low-caste and some unreliable Brahmin castes.